AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

  ```
   conda env list
 ```
-* How we can change into another enviroment by running this code.
+* How we can change env into another enviroment by running this code.
   ```
   conda activate envname
   ```
-* We can save and check enviroment without packages in the env by runnig this code.
+* We can create env without python packages.
+And check virtual enviroment packages and libraries  by runnig this code.

 ```
 conda create -n envname